AbstractSDK/abstract/framework/docs/src/0_introduction.md

 ## Why Build with Abstract?

 Building decentralized applications is hard!
 We know this because we've been there.
-We've spent countless hours building applications on the Cosmos ecosystem, and we've created Abstract with all the lessons we learned along the way to make it easier and faster to build for you.
+We've spent countless hours building applications in CosmWasm, and we've created Abstract with all the lessons we learned along the way to make it easier and faster to build for you.

+When you're building on Abstract, you're building on and for the interchain.
+Let's realize Cosmos' vision and make the internet of blockchains a reality.

 - **Based on CosmWasm** 🌟: The Abstract SDK is built on top of the <a href="https://cosmwasm.com/" target="_blank">
   CosmWasm</a>